"What's happening on the construction project while management are in meetings?"

-Some projects have too many meetings, and I have known some have an hour long Supervisors meeting every day.
+Some construction projects have too many meetings, and I have known some have an hour long Supervisors meeting every day.
 What were the workers doing while their Supervisors were off site?
 How many problems on site remained unresolved?
 How productive was the project?
 How many risks were taken in this time, which could have resulted in an accident?

-1. only involve the relevant staff (those not invited should be informed why their attendance isn’t required so they aren’t offended)
+1. only involve the relevant project staff (those not invited should be informed why their attendance isn’t required so they aren’t offended)

 2. have an agenda